ayushnegi30/CODEPROOF-QA/README.md

 CodeProof QA is a full-stack web application that allows users to upload a zipped codebase and ask natural language questions about it.
 The system extracts and indexes the code, retrieves relevant snippets, and returns answers with proof — including file paths, line ranges, and code blocks.

-This project was built as part of a technical build assessment task.

 ---